-The University has a three stage Complaints Process:
+The University has a three stage Complaints process:

-Early resolution stage:
+Early resolution stage

-You should raise your concern or difficulty with the people most directly involved with it, for example your Course Leader if it is a course-related matter or Student Support Officer.
+You should raise your concern or difficulty with the people most directly involved with it, for example your Course Leader if it is a course-related matter or Student Support Adviser.
 It's important to be as specific as possible and to think about what might help to put the problem right.
 You can send them an email or ask to meet in person.
 You should let them know that what you are discussing is an informal complaint.
 Once you receive the outcome of this, if you are unhappy with it you can take your complaint to the next stage.

-- If you are complaining about a specific person, you must include their name otherwise your complaint cannot be followed up.
+If you are complaining about a specific person, you must include their name otherwise your complaint cannot be followed up.
 If you know what their job title is, or which course they are studying, you should include this as well.

-- Writing a chronology of events may be helpful.
+Writing a chronology of events may be helpful.
 Be as specific as you can with the dates that the events occurred.

-- Only mention witnesses and people who support your complaint by name if they have given you permission to do so.
+Only mention witnesses and people who support your complaint by name if they have given you permission to do so.

-- You do not need to write your statement like an essay.
+You do not need to write your statement like an essay.
 It is fine to write it as a list of bullet points.
 You do not need to write directly on to the form.
 You can write your summary in a word-processed document, print it out and attach it to your form.

 If you are not satisfied with the response to the early resolution stage (informal complaint) or the matter is too serious to be dealt with informally, you can submit a Stage 1 complaint using form SC1.
-If your complaint is about another service in the University, we can help you find the right email address to send it to, just get in touch.
+If it is a complex complaint, particularly if it is a group complaint, you may be asked to complete an SC1 form to help the University with its investigation.

 You should receive confirmation of the receipt of your complaint within 3 days.
 A complaint investigator will be appointed who will then keep you informed about the progress of their investigation.
 You may be called to a meeting with them.
 Contact the Advice Service if you would like someone to help you to get ready for the meeting.